Find your perfect value college

 Located in New England, Massachusetts is best known for its rich and significant Colonial History.
-The Bay State is home to Plymouth, the first American colony founded 1620 by the Pilgrims, and later Bunker Hill where the first battle of the American Revolution was held.
+The Bay State is home to Plymouth, the first American colony founded in 1620 by the Pilgrims, and later Bunker Hill where the first battle of the American Revolution was held.
 Throughout history, Massachusetts has played a powerful and significant cultural role in the United States.
 Today the state is home to some of the most prestigious colleges and universities in the nation, both private and public.

 Massachusetts: Diversity and Responsibility in Higher Education

-The seventh smallest state in the nation though the third most densely populated, Massachusetts is a small state with big responsibilities, with the Bay Area being the most densely populated, where Boston is located.
-About 15% of the states total population is made up of foreign-born residents, although the state is primarily made up of white or Caucasian populations.
+The seventh smallest state in the nation through the third most densely populated, Massachusetts is a small state with big responsibilities, with the Bay Area being the most densely populated, where Boston is located.
+About 15% of the state’s total population is made up of foreign-born residents, although the state is primarily made up of white or Caucasian populations.
 This means Massachusetts has a responsibility to ensure that higher education opportunities are available to immigrants or refugees that gain residency in order to attend college in the Bay State.

 As national leaders in education, the state has made local and statewide efforts to include minorities and diverse populations in the higher education system.
-Diversity Task Forces like the Commonwealth Compact found at the university of Massachusetts in Boston work hard to ensure the state is not an unwelcoming home for people of color or diverse backgrounds.
+Diversity Task Forces like the Commonwealth Compact found at the University of Massachusetts in Boston work hard to ensure the state is not an unwelcoming home for people of color or diverse backgrounds.

 Higher Education in Massachusetts

 Listed under the Carnegie Classification of Institutions of Higher Education, there are over 100 colleges and universities in the small state of Massachusetts, the oldest Ivy League university in the nation: Harvard University founded in 1636.
 A whopping 85% of Massachusetts’ colleges and universities are private, of which five are for-profit, which leaves about 30 public institutions across the state.